eturea/Receipts-for-YNAB-site/privacy.md

 ### 2.2 YNAB Account Information

-To enable budget synchronization, we access the following from your YNAB account via the official YNAB API:
+To enable plan synchronization, we access the following from your YNAB account via the official YNAB API:

-- **Budget information:**
+- **Plan information:**
-  - Budget names and IDs
+  - Plan names and IDs
   - Account names and IDs (for selecting where to save transactions)
   - Category group names and category names
   - Category availability (to prevent overspending suggestions)